b0gg4rd/micro-service/data-model/README.md

 `S docker run -d -p 3306:3306 --name mariadb-local mariadb:10.0.26`

-And to create the database with:
+And create the database with:

 `CREATE USER 'microservice'@'%' IDENTIFIED BY 'microservice123';`